alano332/alano332/README.md

 ---

-> “Disability is not a lack of ability — it’s a different way to solve problems.”
+> “Disability is not a lack of ability, it’s a different way to solve problems.”